kensanata/spellcasters/Narga.md

 ### Book of the Sea Hag

-**Charm person** (1) affects a single target, save vs. spells to resist.
+**Siren song** (1) gives your voice power over people: a single target must save vs. spells or be charmed when you address them.
 To break free, victims save again every day if their intelligence is 13 or better, every week if their intelligence is average, or every month if their intelligence is 8 or lower.
 While charmed, victims treat you as their best friend.
 Once victims break free, they remember everything they did and if they did anything they would not have ordinarily have done, they react with shame and anger.
 Charms usually cause severe emotional distress!

 **Needles and puppets** (1) is the art of making and enchanting little puppets made of straw and twigs and bits of cloth and lock of hair.